List of The Powerpuff Girls episodes

 The Powerpuff Girls is an American animated television series created by Craig McCracken for Cartoon Network.
 The series began as a student film called Whoopass Stew, made by McCracken while he attended the California Institute of the Arts in 1992.
 Two additional shorts, "Meat Fuzzy Lumpkins" and "Crime 101", later aired on Cartoon Network's World Premiere Toons.
 The series officially premiered on November 18, 1998, lasting 6 seasons with 78 episodes total.
-A Christmas special and a 10th anniversary special were also produced.
-Episodes of The Powerpuff Girls have seen numerous DVD and VHS releases as well.
+A feature film, a Christmas special, and a 10th anniversary special were produced for the series.

+Episodes of The Powerpuff Girls have seen numerous VHS and DVD releases as well.
 The musical episode "See Me, Feel Me, Gnomey" was never aired in the United States, but was broadcast on YTV in Canada in 2004–2005 as well as in other countries (including Japan), and is included on the complete series DVD box set.